To be eligible the projects must reside in the Community Geographic Area as shown below.

 - Target group and local community must be involved

-Recipients must allow Waste Connections and/or the Friends of The Mer Bleue Inc and/or whomever they authorize to publicise any grants awarded along with any associated photos.
+Recipients must allow Waste Connections and/or the Friends of The Mer Bleue Inc and/or whomever they authorize to publicize any grants awarded along with any associated photos.

 Acknowledgement of the grant